Environment Canada’s Environmental Emergency Response Section

 The Comprehensive Test Ban Treaty (CTBT) is a comprehensive international agreement that was negotiated on September 24, 1996.
 Its aim is to ban all nuclear weapons testing.
-Environment Canada’s EERS is an active member of the Canadian National Authority on CTBT which is led by the Department of Foreign Affairs and International Trade Canada (DFAIT), along with Health Canada’s Radiation Protection Bureau and Natural Resources Canada.
+Environment Canada’s EERS is an active member of the Canadian National Authority on CTBT which is led by the Department of Foreign Affairs, Trade and Development Canada, along with Health Canada’s Radiation Protection Bureau and Natural Resources Canada.

 The EERS supports CTBT activities by providing modeling that shows what would happen if radioactive material were to get out into the atmosphere and travel a far distance.
 This support also falls under the World Meteorological Organization’s (WMO) RSMCs responsibility, which is to provide an operational response to the Comprehensive Test Ban Treaty Organization (CTBTO) if an incident should occur.

 The Federal Nuclear Emergency Plan

 The Federal Nuclear Emergency Plan is led by Health Canada’s Radiation Protection Bureau.
 The Plan is what provides the structure and basis for federal nuclear emergency preparedness and response in Canada.

 Environment Canada's EERS supports Health Canada and the Federal Nuclear Emergency Plan by providing their expertise and specialized models that simulate the transport of radioactive material in the atmosphere.